zwpdbh/hedgehog/README.md

 - BinanceMock is configured in `config.exs`.

-  - Trader will use BinanceMock or Binance via
+  - Trader will use BinanceMock or Binance via configuration of our umbrella project.

     ```elixir
-    Use `handle_frame` to handle incoming messages from websocket
+    config :naive, :binance_client, BinanceMock
     ```

   - BinanceMock is also a GenServer process.
 It needs to handle two kinds of messages: